 Reverse Trick or treating

 Reverse trick or treating is where we hand out treats as well as receive them.
-This year we’ve made some pumpkin and ghost marshmallow treats, but you don’t have to make them.
+Last year we’ve made some pumpkin and ghost marshmallow treats, but you don’t have to make them.
 It could just be a small chocolate, lolly or whatever you want.
 Pre-wrapped sweets are probably best at the moment.

 We like it because it diffuses that awkward moment when the person has no treats to hand out.